PDGA Major 25th Annual

 What Visiting Competitors Should Expect

-- Warm valley rounds: Salt Lake Valley venues usually mean strong sun, dry air, and meaningful afternoon heat load in July.
+• Warm valley rounds: Salt Lake Valley courses sit around 4,200 to 4,500 feet and usually bring strong July sun, dry air, and noticeable afternoon heat load.

-- Typical mountain variability: Higher terrain can bring quick shifts in clouds, wind, and isolated thunderstorms compared with valley conditions.
+• Typical mountain variability: Higher terrain can bring quicker shifts in clouds, wind, and isolated thunderstorm or lightning chances than valley venues.

 Confidence and Forecast Limits

 Confidence is moderate for broad seasonal expectations and low for exact tournament-week specifics.
-On May 12 we are still outside skillful range for event-window products (CPC Week 3-4 and WPC/NWS inside-10-day tools), so this is planning guidance rather than a day-by-day forecast for July 16-19.
+On June 19 we are still outside the skillful range for event-window products: the latest CPC Week 3-4 outlook is valid June 27-July 10, ending before all July 16-19 competition days, and WPC/NWS inside-10-day tools do not yet cover the tournament.
+This is travel and packing guidance, not a day-by-day forecast.

 How To Pack and Prepare

-- Hydrate early and consistently, and include electrolytes for long rounds in dry air.
+• Hydrate early and consistently, and bring electrolytes for long rounds in dry air.

-- Bring mountain layers (light shell plus a warm layer) even when valley forecasts look hot.
+• Bring mountain layers: a light shell and a warm layer for Brighton, even if valley forecasts look hot.

-- Recheck short-range forecasts in the final 7-10 days before travel for timing-sensitive decisions.
+• Recheck short-range forecasts in the final 7 to 10 days before travel.

 What Changed Since Last Update